Nilspace factors for general uniformity seminorms, cubic exchangeability and limits

 As we saw in Theorem \ref{thm:k-level-erg}, the cubic coupling that we associate with an action of a nilpotent group $G$ depends on a choice of a filtration $G_\bullet$ on $G$.
 Indeed, the filtration yields the cube structure on $G$ consisting of the groups of $n$-cubes $\cu^n(G_\bullet)$, $n\geq 0$, and in Theorem \ref{thm:k-level-erg} the measure $\mu^{\db{n}}$ is supposed to be preserved by the action of $\cu^n(G_\bullet)$.
 Recall that this group is the subgroup of $G^{\db{n}}$ generated by elements of the form $g^F$, defined by $g^F(v)=g$ if $v\in F$ and $g^F(v)=\id_G$ otherwise, where $F$ is some face in $\db{n}$ of dimension $d$ and $g\in G_{n-d}$ (these cubes are detailed in \cite[\S 2.2.1]{Cand:Notes1} for instance).
-More generally, for each integer $k\geq 0$ we denote by $H_{n,k}$ the group $\cu^n(G_\bullet^{+k})$.
+More generally, for each integer $k\geq 0$ we denote by $H_{n,k}$ the group $\cu^n(G_\bullet^{+k})$ (this is shown to be a group in \cite[\S 6]{GTorb}, for instance, where the notation $\textrm{HK}^n$ is used instead of $\cu^n$).
 Note that if no filtration is specified on $G$ then we can always let $G_\bullet$ be the lower central series.